ChristianSi/lytspel/README.md

     Ward](http://www.gutenberg.org/ebooks/3205).
 Created a `data` subdirectory
     named `moby` and unzipped it there.

-Invoke the dictbuilder program (written in Haskell):

-    $ cd data
-    $ dictbuilder
+Invoked the `dictbuilder` program within the `data` directory.
 This writes a file called `phonetic-dict.txt`.

-Invoke the csvdict script:

-    $ csvdict
+Invoked the `csvdict` script.
 This writes a file called `phoneng-espeak-dict.csv`.

+Invoked the `mergeprons` script.
+This writes a file called `phonetic-dict.csv`.

+Invoked the `lytspelify` script.
+This writes a file called `lytspel-dict.csv`.